-CELEBRATE an alternative history of protesters, strikers, bohemians, feminists, socialists, black resistance fighters, activists, writers, and dissenters who changed Melbourne for better (or worse).
-This is not the usual history of the Melbourne establishment but of those who challenged the social order seeking social justice, creativity and individuality.
+CELEBRATE an alternative history of protesters, strikers, bohemians, feminists, socialists, black resistance fighters, slum sisters, soldiers, activists, writers, printing presses, anti-rascist campaigners and dissenters who changed Melbourne for better (or worse).
+NOT the usual history of the Melbourne establishment but of those who challenged the social order seeking justice, expression and individual rights.

-TRAVEL on our 2.5 hour tour via the lanes and heritage buildings from Flinders Street Station to Spring Street.
+TRAVEL on our 2.5 hour tour through the physical city: historic maze of lanes and heritage buildings from Flinders Street Station to Spring Street.

 READ a review of our walk by writer Sue Jackson.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS

 ‘Melbourne Walks, led by Meyer Eidelson, offers a simply superb introduction to the history of protest and justice issues in the City of Melbourne.
 The tour was characterised by impressive and comprehensive knowledge, high levels of engagement, good humour and practical concern for our high school students on a warmish afternoon.
 I am very comfortable in giving Melbourne Walks my unreserved endorsement.’
 Allan Ansell O.D.
 Sacred Heart College

 We recommend a Melbourne publication as an essential addition to your library!
 Radical Melbourne A Secret History (Vols 1 & 2) by Jill and Jeff Sparrow, Vulgar Press.

 SOME OF THEMES AND PLACES.
 Our route varies depending on your interests, construction, time of day or week and time available.